Prostate Massage, Male Sexual Enhancement, and Prostate Health

 eBook - Prostate Massage

-Nevertheless, to get and/or maintain an erection, the prostate gland itself is not strictly necessary, but around the prostate are nerves and blood vessels that play an important role in the mechanisms that cause an erection.
+However, to get and/or maintain an erection, the prostate gland itself is not strictly necessary, but around the prostate are nerves and blood vessels that play an important role in the mechanisms that cause an erection.
 As it is, prostate diseases and the medication used for those, or radiation and/or surgeries performed, can damage these nerves and blood vessels, which in its turn can lead to ED.
 Prostate Massage may help to reactivate nerves and stimulate blood circulation anew, which can alleviate or cure ED.

 Click for more detailseBook | Click for details

-Testicular Health | Book
+Testicular Practices | Book

-A dysfunctional prostate can cause a range of problems for men.
-For instance, men with BPH and/or lower urinary tract issues (for instance painful urination) have an increased risk of sexual dysfunction, which again is usually caused by medication that treat these conditions.
 There’s also an indisputable, statistical link between BPH and increased occurrences of ED (which has no relation to medication used), but the precise mechanisms of this link are not yet fully understood by science.
-Using massage to remove excess prostate fluids (so-called prostate milking) may give relief of the discomforts of BPH.
+Using massage to remove excess prostate fluids — a technique also called prostate milking — may give relief of the discomforts of BPH.
+Massage can also increase blood supply to the prostate gland, which in some cases stabilizes or even diminishes BPH.

-Some other forms of prostate diseases — such as prostatitis — or medications and/or surgery for prostate cancer can also cause ED and/or Orgasmic and Ejaculatory Disorders.
+Some other forms of prostate diseases — such as prostatitis — or medications and/or surgery for prostate cancer can also cause ED and/or orgasmic and ejaculatory disorders.
 Ejaculatory disorders, such as, for instance, painful ejaculation or PE, can cause ED through its psychological effect.

-In fact, Prostate Massage and Kegel Exercises may be the solutions one needs to achieve better prostate health, they may only be part of the activities that attribute to resolving prostate problems and other issues, or they don’t help at all.
+In fact, Prostate Massage and Kegel Exercises may be the solutions one need to achieve better prostate health, they may only be part of the activities that attribute to resolving prostate problems and other issues, or they don’t help at all.

 Click for more detailseBook | Click for details